d-rideout/MeleeWizard/doc/manual.md

 Party file arguments are described in the README.md.

-The "Overwrite log file? (interrupt (Ctrl-C) if not!)" query is simply a last chance to avoid clobbering the current log file.
+The "Overwrite log.bak file? (interrupt (Ctrl-C) if not!)" query is simply a last chance to avoid clobbering the backup log file.
 Press enter to proceed.
-To avoid clobbering the existing log file, interrupt the program by pressing Ctrl-C (or however you abort the program on your system).
+To avoid clobbering the log file, interrupt the program by pressing Ctrl-C (or however you abort the program on your system).

 The code defaults to character-based initiative, rather than player-based or